My Home Projects

 This old piece-meld tin shed frustrated my wife from the day before we bought the house.
 She turned this into a summer project, stripping the tin, white-washing the bones of the building and hanging a porch swing that was just sitting in our garage.
 This deconstruction of the shed cost $60 plus time and it gave us a whole new finished look to our back yard meeting place.

 My wife and I spent the first three years standing on our front porch discussing which of our four trees were the most dangerous.
-None were rotting.
-None were in danger of falling.
+None were rotting, we thought.
+None were in danger of falling, we thought.
 But, they were too close to the house considering the high winds we get here in the mountains.
 If a tornado wants a tree on your house, it can uproot one from a mile a way and throw it there.
 Just to be safe, we cut down all four.
+To our surprise, three of the four were rotten from the inside out and endangering the house.
 It opened up the view out from our house.
 But, there are still plenty of trees between the house and the road to keep it hidden.